 Send us an email

-He has previously been seconded to the SFO Libor investigation in 2014 and to a “boiler room” investigation in 2012/13.
-He has also been seconded to the CPS proceeds of crime unit working on applications to the court to restrain assets, reconsider confiscation orders and cash forfeiture.
+Craig also provides advice and representation on aspects of money laundering, cash forfeiture and proceeds of crime/confiscation.
+Craig has previously been seconded to the SFO Libor investigation in 2014 and to a “boiler room” investigation in 2012/13.
+He has also been seconded to the CPS Proceeds of Crime Unit working on applications to the court to restrain assets, reconsider confiscation orders and cash forfeiture.

 Craig regularly advises in the area of health and safety and food hygiene, instructed by corporates and individuals facing both civil and criminal investigation by the HSE and Local Authorities.